 - Fecal Checks & Deworming (two treatment minimum)

-Within the first month alone, the BAAC incurs costs of $400 to $800 per animal for the standard veterinary care listed above.
-To help offset a portion of these costs, the BAAC charges a $100.00 administrative fee in conjunction with each dog adoption and a $80.00 administrative fee in conjunction with each cat adoption.
+As mentioned above, for the standard veterinary care provided to each animal within the first month alone, the BAAC incurs costs of $400 per animal.
+To help offset a portion of these costs, the BAAC charges a $125.00 administrative fee in conjunction with each dog adoption and a $100.00 administrative fee in conjunction with each cat adoption.
 Any additional donation that individuals would like to give above the required administrative fee is greatly appreciated, and will help the BAAC continue its humane mission.